 Cassidy received his J.D. from the University of Maine School of Law in 2000.
 He has an M.S. in Education and a B.A. in History from the University of Southern Maine.
 He began his career at WCCC as a faculty member and once served as president of the WCCC Faculty Association and as mayor of the city of Calais.

 The graduation ceremony will be held at 10:00 am on Saturday, May 25, at Merrill Auditorium in Portland.
-Maine Law will award seventy-six J.D. degrees, twelve LL.M. degrees, and one J.S.D. degree.
+Maine Law will award seventy-six J.D. degrees and twelve LL.M. degrees.
 Family and friends are welcome to attend the ceremony, and tickets are not required.

 “Graduation is a time to celebrate the remarkable accomplishments of our students,” continued Dean Conway.
 “We applaud these extraordinary students who have accepted justice as their calling.
 They have undergone a rigorous program of legal instruction and are ready to put their skills to great use for the benefit of our community.”

 The 2019 L. Kinvin Wroth Award will be presented to the Hon.
 Lance E. Walker during the graduation ceremony.